S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Prepare in advance to make meetings more effective.**

-Organizing the meeting:
+Some considerations for successfully preparing a meeting:

 - clarify and communicate the driver for, and intended outcome of the meeting
 - decide who to invite
+- create and agenda
 - schedule the meeting enough in advance, so people have time to prepare
 - choose an appropriate duration for the meeting
-- be clear who will facilitate the meeting, who will take minutes and who will take care of the follow-up
+- be clear who will facilitate the meeting, who will take minutes and who will take care of any follow-up

 ---

-## Prepare the Agenda
+## Preparing an Agenda

-Involve people in preparing and prioritizing the agenda and send it out in advance
+Involve people in preparing and prioritizing and agenda and send it out in advance

 For each agenda item agree on: